Prof. Martin O. Saar, ETH Zurich

 In the chosen method of handling legacy data, an iteratively built geological model does not necessarily have to fit single data points, but it is also used to test data.
 This approach, based on Corbel and Wellmann (2015), enables a modeler to distinguish between (model-)consistent data and (for the model) unusable data.

-Steps Two and Three, namely “Geological Modelling” and “Reservoir Simulation”, are an iterative process, where a suite of different geological model hypotheses is evaluated by numerical simulation of heat and mass transport in the geological model.
-The final result will likely be an ensemble of conditionally probable heat-transport models of the study area.
+Steps Two and Three, namely “Geological Modelling” and “Reservoir Simulation”, are an iterative process, where a suite of different geological model hypotheses is evaluated by numerical simulation of the gravity response, as well as heat and mass transport in the geological model.
+The final result will likely be an ensemble of conditionally probable geological structures, whose response fit gravity measurements and measured temperatures in the study area.

-Figure 2: Simplified depiction of the intended project workflow, based on four major steps.
+Figure 2: Simplified depiction of the project workflow, based on four major steps.

 For modeling the spatial geometry of geological structures and lithologies, we test an implicit potential-field approach (Lajaunie et al., 1997; Wellmann and Caumon, 2018; de la Varga et al., 2019).
-In Figure 3, the two input data types for the model are shown: interface points (colored circles) and orientation points (black arrow heads), based on seismic interpretations by Naef and Madritsch (2014).
+In Figure 4, the two input data types for the model are shown: interface points (colored circles) and orientation points (colored arrow heads), based on seismic interpretations by Naef and Madritsch (2014).
 The resulting simplified, discretized 2D model of a Permo-Carboniferous trough is shown as colors.
-Existing geological models, such as GeoMol (GeoMol Team, 2015), will be considered and merged with the model hypotheses in the presented modeling workflow.
+In addition to interpreted seismic section, existing geological models, such as GeoMol (GeoMol Team, 2015), or borehole lithology will be considered and merged with the model hypotheses in the presented modeling workflow.

-The results of the geological modelling process, i.e. the geological structures, are transferred to a framework for simulating fluid mass and heat transfer (MOOSE framework; Gaston et al., 2009).
-It provides a porous flow module comprising all necessary governing equations for simulating fluid mass and heat transport in a geothermal reservoir system (e.g. Figure 4).
+Geological models constraint by gravity (see Figure 3), are transferred to a framework for simulating fluid mass and heat transfer (MOOSE framework; Gaston et al., 2009).
+It provides a porous flow module comprising all necessary governing equations for simulating fluid mass and heat transport in a geothermal reservoir system (e.g. Figure 6).

-Calibrated simulation results will be merged in an ensemble comprising conditioned model realizations.
+Calibrated simulation results will be merged in an ensemble comprising model realizations conditioned by gravity and temperature data.
 This ensemble is then used for generating the aforementioned heat-flow maps with associated uncertainty.

 Abdelfettah, Y., Schill, E., and Kuhn, P.: Characterization of geothermally relevant structures at the top of crystalline basement in Switzerland by filters and gravity forward modelling.
 Geophysical Journal International, 199(1), (2014), 226-241.